darylnauman/employee-tracker/README.md

 ![Screenshot of view all employees output.](./assets/images/employee-tracker-screenshot-02.png)

 ## Questions
-If you have any questions, I am please contact me (see my profile) as I am happy to answer them.
+If you have any questions, please contact me (see my profile), I am happy to answer them.

 ## License
 This product is under the MIT License.